RayBB/openlibrary-nyt-bot/README.md

 ## Future Plans

-1. Run the best seller scraper then import that data once per week (preferably on wednesdays when list is released).
+1. Run the bestseller scraper then import that data once per week (preferably on wednesdays when list is released).
 I recommend scraping the last month just to double check if books may be importable at later times.
 2. For reviews... well there is no way to get all reviews.
 But we can get reviews of bestsellers.
 So that will be made part of the scrape for bestsellers.

 ## Testing